mwantia/coredns-consulrpz-plugin/README.md

 - Use Consul KV as a backend for RPZ policies
 - Real-time policy updates via Consul KV
-- Support for various RPZ triggers and actions
+- Support for various RPZ matches and responses
 - Configurable policy priorities
 - Metrics for monitoring (compatible with Prometheus)